HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 [info] http://<homeassistant.local>:8123 or using the IP address of your pi # remove the “>” and “<” [info] machine: http://<Your Pi’s IP Address>:8123
 ```
-After setup finished without errors you can go on
+After setup finished without errors you can go on.

-Restart your entire system with the following command
+Restart your entire system with the following command.
-It’s **NOT** enough to have the created docker container restarted
+It’s **NOT** enough to have the created docker container restarted.
 ```
 reboot
 ```
 # Accessing your Homeassistant WebGUI
-Access your Homeassistant-WebGUI by entering the following in your browser’s address bar
+Access your Homeassistant-WebGUI by entering the following in your browser’s address bar.
-Make sure to use **http** and **NOT** https
+Make sure to use **http** and **NOT** https.
-You can also use the hostname that you set, like shown in the second example
+You can also use the hostname that you set, like shown in the second example.
-To find out your Pi's IP you can either look at your routers dashboard or use the following command and extract the IP
+To find out your Pi's IP you can either look at your routers dashboard or use the following command and extract the IP.
 ```
 hostname - I
 ```